 Bob Gent Community Leadership Award

 This award honors Bob Gent, an active and influential dark sky advocate, who passed away in March of 2019.
-Bob was a long-time volunteer and friend of IDA, and wrote the original Chapter Handbook.
+Bob was a long-time volunteer and friend of IDA and wrote the original Chapter Handbook.
 In 2017, he founded IDA Ohio and led state-wide efforts to protect the natural nighttime environment.

 The Bob Gent Community Leadership Award is given to any member of the IDA advocacy community, including Chapter leaders, delegates, and advocates who have demonstrated outstanding achievement in combatting light pollution and fostering support for IDA’s mission and programs.
 Of particular interest are IDA Chapters, IDA dark sky groups, or Chapter members who have built strong and effective communities around light pollution and its environmental impacts, and who have raised awareness of the issue through exceptional outreach and education programs.
 Only one award will be given each year.